 Afterwards you will soon enter Garibaldi’s Provincial Park.
 It comprises around 700 square miles with lakes, mountains, forests and glaciers.
 It is a perfect piece of land for hiking lovers.
 Final destination will be Whistler Village.

-4. Visit Whistler Village for all kinds of summer and winter sports activities
+4. Visit Whistler Village for Summer and Winter Sports

 In winter Whistler Blackcomb and Whistler Mountain offer a huge skiing and snowboard area with heaps of different slopes to choose from.
 For Cross Country Skiing I highly recommend the Olympic Area of Whistler.